Phishing

 In email impersonation phishing scams, attackers attempt to impersonate Duke staff.

 3. If the user responds to the message, the attacker will respond to begin the fraud.
-Typically this will lead to them asking for money to be transferred or for gift cards to be purchased and the activation code provided via email.
+Typically, this will lead to them asking for money to be transferred or for gift cards to be purchased and the activation code provided via email.
 The attacker may attempt to move the conversation to text.

 Key Actions